sloretz/OpenBot-CompactBody/README.md

 ![Wiring inside of the robot](docs/images/wiring.png)

-The compact body has points for a PCB to be mounted using 4 M3x5 screws.
+The compact body has points for a PCB to be mounted using four (4) M3x5 screws.
-The 4 Arduino Nano stands need to be broken off to use them.
+The four (4) Arduino Nano stands need to be broken off to use them.

 ![Picture of PCB mount points](docs/images/pcb_holes.png)